-Scientific name Sta atus Habitat requirements Likelihood of occurrence NC Act EPBC Act GSDA SGIC SDA NS Arrives in Australia in late August and early September.
-Flocks stopover in northern Australia before moving on to a is inundated with wat n to inhabit inland wate - southeastern Australia.
+Scientific name Status Habitat requirements Likelihood of occurrence NC Act EPBC Act GSDA SGIC SDA NS Arrives in Australia in late August and early September.
+Flocks stopover in northern Australia before moving on to a is inundated with wat n to inhabit inland wate • southeastern Australia.
 Majority of birds arrive in September.
 Return migration commences in March (DCCEEW 2022).
 Habitat: Known to inhabit sheltered intertidal mudflats, and ephemeral and permanent lakes and dams (DCCEEW 2022).
 Roosts on dry beaches, spits and islets (DCCEEW search extent, one re SGIC SDA pipeline a including tidal areas, cies has 13 records wit ecorded approximately alignment near Marmor ephemeral and perma ecorded within the stud 2 km west of the .
-Suitable habitat nent waterways and 2022). desktop search exter identified as potentia ne species has seven rent.
-The Lower Gracemently suitable habitat for to the often to inhabit inland were to the control often to inhabit inland were severe. emere Lagoon is or the species; however, Calidris tenuirostris CE CE, Mig Distribution: Sheltered coastal habitats around Australia Unlikely to occur N/A N/A Great knot (DCCEEW 2022).
+Suitable habitat nent waterways and 2022).
+Records on any sectories, spits and islets (Section 2022). desktop search exter identified as potentia ne species has seven rent.
+The Lower Gracemently suitable habitat for tooften to inhabit inland were seven to the seven the seve ere Lagoon is he species; however, Calidris tenuirostris CE CE, Mig Distribution: Sheltered coastal habitats around Australia Unlikely to occur N/A N/A Great knot (DCCEEW 2022).
 Breeds in north-eastern Siberia and Russia.
 Moves south after breeding to Australia, with migration starting in June.
 Large flocks arrive in late August through to early September.
 The majority of the population stays in northern Australia, although some birds move further south.
 Departure to the breeding grounds commences in March (DCCEEW 2022).
 Habitat: Known to inhabit large intertidal mudflats, sandy beaches and occasionally on exposed reefs and rock platforms (DCCEEW 2022).
 Roosts in large congregations in open areas (DCCEEW 2022).
-GSDA: The species has nine records within the desktop search extent, all of which are located along the coastline.
-No suitable coastal habitats occur within the study area.
+GSDA: The species has nine records within the desktop se extent, all of which are located along the coastline.
+No suita coastal habitats occur within the study area.
 Calyptorhynchus V E Habitat: The species occurs in coastal woodlands, open Confirmed present N/A N/A lathami Glossy black- cockatoo inland woodlands or timbered watercourses where casuarinas occur.
-Also occur in open sclerophyll forest with a stratum of Allocasuarina beneath Eucalyptus , Corymbia or Angophora (Glossy Black Conservancy 2010). al was confirmed prese (2008) field surveys. ent within the study Charadrius V V, Mig Distribution: Occurs in coastal regions throughout Australia Unlikely to occur May occur N/A leschenaultii Greater sand plover but is most concentrated in the north (DCCEEW 2022).
+Also occur in open sclerophyll forest with a stratum of Allocasuarina beneath Eucalyptus , Corymbia or Angophora (Glossy Black Conservancy 2010).
+GSDA: One individual was confirmed present within the study area during the Arup (2008) field surveys.
+Charadrius V V, Mig Distribution: Occurs in coastal regions throughout Australia Unlikely to occur May occur N/A leschenaultii Greater sand plover but is most concentrated in the north (DCCEEW 2022).
 Breeds in central Asia.
 Migrates from breeding grounds in July.
 Passes through south-east Asia into northern Australia, arriving late July (DCCEEW 2022).
-Follows GSDA: The species has four records within the desktop search extent, all of which are located along the coastline.
-No coastal habitats occur within the study area. coastline flyways when moving within Australia.
+Follows coastline flyways when moving within Australia.
 Movement back to breeding grounds commences in late February (DCCEEW 2022).
 Habitat: Forages on open intertidal flats of sheltered embayments, lagoons or estuaries DCCEEW 2022).
-SGIC SDA: The species has not been historically recorde within the desktop search extent.
-Although tidal habitats we recorded within the study area, the SGIC SDA pipeline alignment is proposed to intersect the most upper reaches tidal creeks, which are not considered as optimal habitat f species.
+GSDA: The species has four records within the desktop search extent, all of which are located along the coastline.
+No coastal habitats occur within the study area. - within the desktop se recorded within the s alignment is propose cies has not been histo earch extent.
+Although study area, the SGIC S ed to intersect the most re not considered as op tidal habitats were DA pipeline upper reaches of